drj11/cv/README.md

 I was educated at the University of Cambridge, being awarded a BA in Mathematics and a Postgraduate Diploma in Computer Science;
-and at Aquinas College being awarded 5 A levels at grade A.  Details are available in a file I haven't made yet.
+and at Aquinas College being awarded 5 A levels at grade A.  Details are in the qualification.md file.

 ## Employment ##